dwyl/home/README.md

-and leaving the children with them for  08:30 - 17:00 each day so that _both_ parents can go to work, is a _very_ recent - and arguably _societally undesirable_ - phenomena.
+and leaving the children with them for  08:30 - 17:00 each day so that _both_ parents can go to work, is a _very_ recent - and arguably **_societally undesirable_** - phenomena.
-However because it has existed as a social norm for the past couple of generations, most people don’t question it.
+However, since it has existed as a social norm for the past couple of generations, most people don’t question it.
 The same way _most_ people don’t question burning non-renewable fossil fuels for basic transport, heating or food production. ⛽️🔥😢

 Just like we need to [#StopBurningStuff](https://m.youtube.com/hashtag/stopburningstuff), we need to get away from the “modern” [_outsourcing_](https://en.wikipedia.org/wiki/Outsourcing) of parenting that leads to suboptimal outcomes.

 The _last_ thing we want
 is to offload our children to “traditional” childcare in the form of a pre-school.
 As noted by Sir Ken Robinson
 in the
 [most viewed TED Talk](https://www.ted.com/playlists/171/the_most_popular_ted_talks_of_all_time) of _all_ time
 (by a wide margin!)